 Teresa completed her PhD in 2010 with Dr. Felix Randow, at the Laboratory of Molecular Biology, University of Cambridge.
 During this time and a short postdoc period, she worked on understanding how antibacterial autophagy functions as a cell autonomous innate immune mechanism to restrict the growth of cytosolic bacteria.

 In 2011, Teresa joined the CMBI as a postdoc in the laboratory of Prof. David Holden, focusing on Salmonella as a model intracellular pathogen.
-She was awarded an Early Career Research Fellowship from the Leverhulme Trust in 2012 and an Imperial College Research Fellowship in 2014 to establish her own group focused on innate immune signaling during Salmonella infection.
+She was awarded an Early Career Research Fellowship from the Leverhulme Trust in 2012 and an Imperial College Research Fellowship in 2014 to establish her own research focused on innate immune signaling during Salmonella infection.

-From July 2018 Teresa will take up a 5 year BBSRC David Phillips Fellowship within the CMBI to continue investigating host-pathogen interactions.
+In July 2018 Teresa took up a 5 year BBSRC David Phillips Fellowship within the CMBI to continue investigating host-pathogen interactions.
 The goal of this research is to use a multidisciplinary approach encompassing proteomics, genetic screens, cell biology and structural biology, to identify and investigate how both host and pathogen determinants alter the outcome of bacterial infections.
 Such fundamental research into understanding host-pathogen interactions is needed to provide valuable insight into the pathophysiology of bacterial infections and represents an essential step for future research into novel therapeutic strategies.

 Thurston TLM, Holden DW, 2023, The Salmonella Typhi SPI-2 injectisome enigma., Microbiology (reading), Vol:169

 et al., 2023, Editorial: Targeting signalling pathways in inflammatory diseases, Frontiers in Immunology, Vol:14, ISSN:1664-3224